poole/hyde/about.md

 \end{aligned}
 $$

-### Newsletter Subscription Box*
-The *PRO version* has built-in support for [Tinyletter] subscription boxes.

-If you are using a different newsletter service, like MailChimp, you can build a custom newsletter subscription box using [custom forms][forms].

-{% include pro/newsletter.html %}

 ## Versions
 ### Free Version
 The *free version* features the design and tech of **Hydejack**, but only supports basic blogging.